-- As a rule, the acceptable confidence level should be established prior to the experiment. - Set the confidence level at 5% or lower, means that we will reject the null hypothesis if there is only a 5% chance that the two data sets came from the same population.
+- As a general rule, the acceptable confidence level should be defined prior to the experiment. - A confidence level of 5 percent or lower, means rejection of the null hypothesis if there is only a 5 percent chance that the two data sets came for the same population.